 Cardiomyopathy refers to various forms of enlargement and corresponding weakening of the myocardium, or muscle tissue of the heart.
 It's essentially a progressive or degenerative condition that might not show symptoms until its later stages.
 It can be caused by infection, alcoholism, pregnancy, genetic characteristics or other causes.
 No matter the cause, it's a treatable condition that can cause death if undiagnosed or ignored.

 Medical malpractice attorney Veronica Richards is a recognized leader, lecturer and practitioner in the investigation and proof of claims against negligent physicians and hospitals.
-Named as a Pennsylvania Super Lawyer since 2004, Ms. Richards brings a 20-year track record of success to the benefit of her personal injury and wrongful death clients.
+Named as a Pennsylvania Super Lawyer since 2004, Ms. Richards brings a 25-year track record of success to the benefit of her medical malpractice clients.

 In cases of idiopathic cardiomyopathy, the legal and evidentiary questions generally concern what a primary care physician should have done to find or follow up symptoms.
 In some cases, an ordinary physical examination report will tell us whether danger signs were negligently ignored.
 In other cases, we'll need to know why evidence of an enlarged heart was not taken seriously by a treating physician, family practitioner, or radiologist.